abdullah/vuex-module-generator/README.md

-Finally, developer can use these different states of module in different cases.
-For instance `isLoading` state can be used by a list to show an indicator or `error` can be used to show an error component.
+Finally, the developer can use these different states of the module in different cases.
+For instance, `isLoading` state can be used by a list to show an indicator or `error` that can be used to show an error component.

-Purpose of `VMG` is reducing code lines and making development easy.
+The purpose of `VMG` is reducing code lines and making development easy.

 ## Use cases